OpsHubProduct/OpsHub-Docs-Validation-Space/docs/knowledge-resources/integration-combination-examples/jira-snow-integration.md

 * As the final step, click **Save** to save the integration.
 * The integration will be created.

 > **Note**: Create an Incident in either ServiceNow or Jira.
 Incidents will be synchronized to the other system.
-Remember to use a user other than the integration user provided for ServiceNow and Jira in `{{SITENAME}}`.
+Remember to use a user other than the integration user provided for ServiceNow and Jira in `<code class="expression">space.vars.SITENAME</code>`.

 ## Basic Troubleshooting